microsoft/sqlworkshops/sql2019workshop/sql2019wks/02_IntelligentPerformance.md

 - Launch Windows Performance Monitor (you could run **perfmon** from a command line easily by right-clicking the Windows "Start" icon, select Run, and type in **perfmon**)
 - Add these counters to the Live Chart
     - **SQL Server: SQL Statistics/Batch Requests/Sec**.
 Adjust the scale to 0.01
-    - **SQL Server: Wait Statistics/Patch latch Waits/Waits** started per second.
+    - **SQL Server: Wait Statistics/Page latch Waits/Waits started per second**.
 Adjust the scale to 0.01
 - You can remove the % Processor Time counter

 **Tip**: To make the chart easier to read I would double-click on each counter and increase the width.
 I also change the color of Batch Requests/Sec to Dark Green and Page latch waits to Red.